Cobblestones to remember murdered Jews multiply in Berlin

 Demand for the stones has been steadily rising in recent years, as the project has become better known abroad.
 Demnig's team installs on average 5,000 to 6,000 stumbling blocks a year across Europe, the majority of them in Berlin.

-The stones are commissioned based on requests by relatives of victims or by neighbors present and past, like Houboi.
+The stones are commissioned based on requests by relatives of victims or by neighbours present and past, like Houboi.

 At 120 euros ($170) a stumbling block, Demnig's business is booming.
 Customers often have to wait up to a year, he said.